 This area was part of the “common land” set aside by Nantucket’s original shareholders for sheep and cattle grazing as well as for farming.
 Once these agrarian practices ceased in the early 1900s, grasses, sedges, wildflowers, and low shrubs adapted to growing in formerly disturbed soils and, consequently, became dominant.
 Some of the best examples of sandplain grassland on Nantucket are now found in Head of the Plains, due in part to its historic agricultural use.
 This unique habitat provides nesting and hunting habitat for northern harriers, an endangered bird of prey.
 The area is also home to rare plant species such as New England blazing star, sandplain blue-eyed grass, and bushy rockrose.
 Today, this ecosystem is maintained through a combination of habitat management strategies including routine mowing and prescribed burns.

 From town, drive west on the Madaket Road.
-Take a left onto Barrett Farm Road and then an immediate left over the bike path and into the parking area.
+Take a left onto Barrett Farm Road and continue straight over the bike path.
+There are several parking areas along Barrett Farm Road.

 Handicapped parking to accommodate wheelchair access is available.

 Land Bank trails are marked by the post shown here.